brad-j/useful-cloudinary-scripts/README.md

 # Useful Cloudinary Scripts

+**Important**
+This is very new and very alhpa.
+Use at your own risk!

 This is a colleciton of useful scripts for working with Cloudinary.

 First, install [pnpm](https://pnpm.js.org/en/installation) and then run `pnpm install` to install the dependencies.
 It should be possible to use `npm` or `yarn` instead, but I haven't tested it.